Crispy Sheet Pan Gnocchi and Veggies

-A package of gnocchi from the store has always been one of our favorite easy dinners, but now it just got a whole lot easier.
-That's because we discovered you don't even actually have to boil the gnocchi in order to make it for dinner.
 Toss them directly from the package onto a sheet pan with a slew of veggies, roast them for 20 minutes, scoop into bowls, and dig in.
 Seriously — that’s it.
-It's a game-changing way to make a go-to weeknight meal even more of a win.
+If you’re craving something a little more cheesy and creamy, drop some freshly torn burrata onto the baked gnocchi.
+Or don’t!
+Either way, it’s a game-changing way to make a go-to weeknight meal even more of a win.

 The Easiest Way to Make Gnocchi Dinner